clojure-finance/datajure-website/content/md/pages/examples.md

  :page-index 1
  :navbar? true}

-The following are several examples showing how to use Dature to conveniently complete various data processing operations.
+The following are several examples showing how to use Datajure to conveniently complete various data processing operations.

 ---